 So did Paul really see Jesus on the road to Damascus, as described in Acts, or did he just think he saw Jesus?
 If the experience was just a hallucination, then Paul would have no idea that it was unreal.
 As far as Paul was concerned, it would definitely have been a real experience, and one of divine intervention.
 Those affected by these epileptic fits are known to have personalised experiences, so it is probably no great surprise, that the focus of Paul’s personal experience, was the man who had virtually taken over his life.
 Paul was obsessive about his religion [a zealous Pharisee], he was obsessive about his persecution of Jesus’ followers, and he was soon to become obsessive about his subsequent ministry to the Gentiles [non Jews].

-Based on what we now know about temporal lobe epilepsy and associated hallucinations, I was inclined to think that Paul did in fact hallucinate on the road to Damascus.
+Based on what we now know about temporal lobe epilepsy and the associated hallucinations, I was inclined to think that Paul did in fact just hallucinate on the road to Damascus.
 Sometime later, I watched Derren Brown , as he effortlessly instilled an intense religious experience into the mind of a self-professed atheist.
-After twice watching him do it, I still wasn’t sure exactly what he did, or how he did it, but it convinced me of the latent power of one’s mind to deceive one’s senses This graphic illustration, more or less convinced me that Paul did in fact just hallucinate on the road to Damascus.
+After twice watching him do it, I still wasn’t sure exactly what he did, or how he did it, but it did convince me of the latent power of one’s mind to deceive one’s senses.
+This graphic illustration, more or less convinced me that Paul did in fact just hallucinate on the road to Damascus.

 It is generally accepted, even by Christians, that Paul had no first-hand experience of this Jerusalem resurrection that he later validated in 1-Corinthians.
-He didn’t even know Jesus, although he may have witnessed his crucifixion.
+He claims he didn’t even know Jesus, and he claims he never met Jesus, although he may well have witnessed his crucifixion.
 So what made him believe this Jerusalem resurrection actually happened?
 The answer to this question can be found in Galatians 1: 11-24, written by Paul c 54 AD.
 This passage summarises Paul’s movements after his experience on the road to Damascus, and it states:

 “I want you to know brothers that the gospel I preached is not something that man made up.
 I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ.
 For you have heard of my previous way of life in Judaism, how intensely I persecuted the church of God and tried to destroy it.
 I was advancing in Judaism beyond many Jews of my own age and was extremely zealous for the traditions of my fathers.
 But when God, who set me apart from birth (i.e. circumcised) and called me by his grace, was pleased to reveal his Son in me so that I might preach him among the Gentiles, I did not consult any man, nor did I go up to Jerusalem to see those who were apostles before I was, but I went immediately into Arabia and later returned to Damascus.
 Then after three years, I went up to Jerusalem to get acquainted with Peter and stayed with him fifteen days.
 I saw none of the other apostles—only James, the Lord’s brother.
 I assure you before God that what I am writing you is no lie.
 Later I went to Syria and Cilicia.
 I was personally unknown to the churches of Judea that are in Christ.
 They only heard the report: “The man who formerly persecuted us is now preaching the faith he once tried to destroy.”
 And they praised God because of me”.

 So, immediately after his experience on the road to Damascus, Paul went to Arabia and then back to Damascus, and he had no contact with anybody including other Apostles for about 3 years.
 [This claim is later disputed in Acts, but Acts was written many decades after Paul’s death, and it is thought by many to be a very unreliable source of information about Paul].
-Paul then visited Jerusalem for the first time, some three years after his experience on the road to Damascus, and he stayed 15 days with Peter, and he also met Jesus’ brother James.
+Paul then visited Jerusalem some three years after his experience on the road to Damascus, and he says he stayed 15 days with Peter and during this stay he claims he met Jesus’ brother James.

-This may have sorted out my initial problem, namely understanding why, in 1-Corinthians 15: 3-9, Paul appeared to be validating the Jerusalem resurrection, but in doing so, it immediately raised another problem.
-All my findings to-date, had more or less convinced me that this Jerusalem resurrection never actually happened, because it was the historical-Jesus who was crucified in Jerusalem.
-So, if the historical-Jesus was never resurrected in Jerusalem, why did Peter tell Paul that he had been resurrected?
-Did Peter just lie to Paul about this resurrection?
-If so, why did he do it?
-My investigation was not going any further until I could answer these questions.
-I needed a plausible and rational reason why Peter would deliberately choose to lie to Paul, about a Jerusalem resurrection that never happened.
+My eventual recognition of the true significance of 1-Corinthians 15: 3-9 may have sorted out my initial problem, namely understanding why, in 1-Corinthians 15: 3-9, Paul appeared to be validating the Jerusalem resurrection, but in doing so, it immediately raised another problem.
+All my findings to-date had more or less convinced me that this Jerusalem resurrection never actually happened, because it was the historical-Jesus who was crucified in Jerusalem.
+So, if the historical-Jesus was never resurrected in Jerusalem, why did Peter & James tell Paul that he had been resurrected?
+Did they just lie to Paul about this resurrection?
+If so, why did they do it?
+My investigation was obviously not going any further until I could answer these questions.
+I needed a plausible and rational reason why Peter & James would deliberately conspire to deceive Paul by lying to him about a Jerusalem resurrection that never happened.

-It was time for yet more mulling.
-Eventually, I concluded that the most likely reason why Peter lied to Paul, was the usual age-old reason behind many lies, namely self-preservation and greed.
-Remember, we are now considering events in Jerusalem some three years after Paul’s Damascus road experience and, at this particular point in time, we are not talking about Peter the patron saint of the Roman Catholic Church—all that rigmarole was still centuries away.
+After yet more mulling, I eventually concluded that the most likely reasons why Peter lied to Paul, were the usual age-old reasons behind many lies, namely self-preservation and/or personal gain.
+Remember, we are now considering events in Jerusalem some three years after Paul’s Damascus road experience, and at this particular point in time, we are not talking about Peter the patron saint of the Roman Catholic Church.
 We are talking about a Peter living in Jerusalem just a few years after the crucifixion.
 We are talking about Peter the Jew, who regarded Jesus as the long-awaited Jewish Messiah.
-We are in fact talking about an unsophisticated, illiterate, peasant fisherman [not derogatory, just fact], who was propelled by circumstances, into a position of power and authority, and who was now probably living a very comfortable life-style financed by the Jewish tithe system.
+We are in fact talking about an unsophisticated, illiterate, peasant fisherman from Galilee [not derogatory, just fact], who had recently been propelled by circumstances, into a position of power and authority, and who was now probably living a very comfortable life-style financed by the Jewish tithe system.
 In short, we are talking about a character that probably lied whenever it suited him, just as he did several years earlier when he denied knowing Jesus.

 Would Peter just sit back and do nothing in the face of these potential threats from Paul?
 Personally, I don’t think so.
-As in all such circumstances, self preservation would have kicked in immediately, and Peter would have striven to neutralise these threats to his authority and associated lifestyle, and he would have tried to do it without admitting that he knew nothing about a resurrected Jesus.
-As it turned out, all Peter had to do to neutralise the threats and maintain the status quo, was tell a simple lie.
+As in all such circumstances, self preservation would have kicked in immediately, and Peter would have striven to neutralise these threats to his authority and associated lifestyle, and he would have tried to do so without admitting that he knew nothing about a resurrected Jesus.
+As it turned out, all Peter had to do to neutralise these threats and maintain the status quo, was tell a simple lie.
 He falsely claimed that he and many others had already seen the risen Jesus well before Paul’s experience on the road to Damascus.
-At a stroke, Peter neutralised the perceived threats from Paul, and also downgraded Paul’s status, from that of “specially chosen one” to that of “junior partner”.
+At a stroke, Peter neutralised the perceived threats from Paul, and also downgraded Paul’s status, from that of specially chosen one to that of junior partner.
 Peter’s solution to the potential challenges to his authority and associated life style, was both brilliant in its simplicity, and, under the circumstances, entirely par for the course given his earlier background as a peasant fisherman.